 - University entrance and studies.
 Not only do these courses make university education more accessible to students currently facing language barriers, they also help to ensure that students have the appropriate language skills before they register in other university-level courses. - 2.
 Employment.
-These courses will help
+These courses will help second-language learners gain the language skills they need to enter the workforce, and to enter it at a level that is more commensurate with their other skills, background, and education, and to improve their ability to communicate in the workplace. - 3.
 Social situations.
 Improved language skills help individuals to maximize their potential in a variety of social and communicative settings.

-On successful completion of the program, students will receive a Certificate of Completion.
+On successful completion of the program, students will receive a Certificate of

+Completion.